An Overview of White Mold

 Use cover crops to reduce inoculum density.

-Use fungicides properly.
-They may be warranted in fields with a history of white mold and where the risk of white mold is high.
-Fungicide application should occur between R1 and R3, before disease develops, for best results.
+Fungicides may be warranted in fields with a history of white mold and where the risk of white mold is high.
+For best results, fungicide applications should occur between R1 and R3, before disease develops.

 Consider biological control, which may be valuable as part of a long-term integrated management strategy to reduce sclerotia levels in a field.